aperofsky/markdown-cv/index.md

 Biweekly seminar series for early-career scientists focused on the intersection of scientific research and legislative policy.
 Delivered science policy presentations, invited two guest speakers, and wrote and edited articles for the “Science Policy for All” blog.

 `Feb 2018`
-**Selected speaker, American Association for the Advancement of Science (AAAS) Classroom Science Days**, Austin, TX.<br/>
+**Selected speaker, American Association for the Advancement of Science (AAAS) Classroom Science Days**<br/>
-Outreach lecture (Meet the Lemurs) to middle school students.
+Outreach lecture ("Meet the Lemurs") to middle school students, Austin, TX.
 AAAS article

 `Nov 2016`
-**Public outreach lecture ("Meet the Lemurs"), Science Under the Stars**, Brackenridge Field Laboratory, Austin, TX.
+**Public outreach lecture ("Meet the Lemurs"), Science Under the Stars**<br/> Brackenridge Field Laboratory, Austin, TX.
 Daily Texan article

 `Mar 2016`
 **NSF BEACON “Researchers at Work” essay**, *How lemur social networks shape microbial transmission.*

 `Jan 2011 – May 2018`
-**Radio DJ and Science Talk Show Co-host, They Blinded Me with Science**, *KVRX 91.7FM, The University of Texas at Austin*, Austin, TX.<br/>
+**Radio DJ and Science Talk Show Co-host, They Blinded Me with Science**<br/>
+KVRX 91.7FM, The University of Texas at Austin, Austin, TX<br/>
 Co-hosted weekly educational talk show that interviewed UT-based and visiting researchers and reviewed science publications and news.
 Recruited guests, conducted interviews, and produced podcasts.

 `Jan 2011 – May 2017`
-**Co-organizer and Volunteer, Science Under the Stars**, Brackenridge Field Laboratory, Austin, TX.<br/>
+**Co-organizer and Volunteer, Science Under the Stars**<br/>
+Brackenridge Field Laboratory, Austin, TX<br/>
 Monthly public outreach lecture series founded and organized by graduate students in the Department of Integrative Biology.

 ## Memberships